mattcollins/spaceship-mcp/README.md

 # Spaceship MCP Server

-An MCP (Model Context Protocol) server for the Spaceship API, providing tools to manage DNS records.
+An MCP (Model Context Protocol) server for the Spaceship API, providing easy-to-use tools for managing DNS records.
+Features specialized tools for common record types (A, AAAA, CNAME, MX, SRV, TXT) with explicit parameters, plus generic tools for advanced use cases.

 ## ⚠️ Security Warning